frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 04-05-2025
+\- Last updated: 07-06-2025

 # me

-* Enjoying the nice weather
+* Preparing summer holidays
-* Waiting for a few days off at the seaside
+* Looking for sense in this upside down world

 # Blog